Senior Vice President and Managing Director of CNN en Español and Hispanic Strategy for CNN/U.S.

 In 2016, The National Association of Hispanic Journalists (NAHJ) recognized Hudson with a Presidential Award for her unwavering commitment to journalism, the pursuit of the truth and her leadership in journalism.

-In 2017, Hudson was recognized by Fortune Magazine as one of the 50 Most Powerful Latinas running a leading global company and she was recognized as a top influential minority leader of the communications industry by Cablefax.
+In 2017 and 2019, Hudson was recognized by Fortune Magazine as one of the 50 Most Powerful Latinas running a leading global company and she was recognized as a top influential minority leader of the communications industry by Cablefax.
 Hudson has won eight Emmy Awards, has been named as one of People en Español's most powerful women (2009), as well as one of the most powerful Hispanics in Poder, CableFax, Hispanic Target and other influential publications.
 She has been recognized with the Lech Walesa Media Award for her dedication to the cause of democracy (2015).
 She has been the keynote speaker and a panelist at a plethora of industry-related events including The Festival of Media, NAHJ, Hispanicize, AHAA and Harvard Women in Business.

 From 1997 to 2005, Hudson served as senior vice president and editorial director of Cosmopolitan Television (a Hearst Entertainment and Syndication Group division), heading up the creation and development of the Cosmopolitan TV Networks, including Canal Cosmopolitan Iberia and Canal Cosmopolitan Latin America as well as the foundation for Cosmo TV Canada.
 There she led the research, development and creation of Cosmo TV, overseeing design of original programs, on-air packaging, promotions and program acquisitions, as well as the creation and production of original formats and the overall business strategy for the networks.